Kuwait bans gatherings of more than 20 people amid protests

-KUWAIT (Reuters) - Kuwait banned gatherings of more than 20 people and gave police more powers to disperse protests, local media reported on Tuesday, in an escalating standoff with the opposition ahead of the December 1 election.
+KUWAIT, Oct 23 (Reuters) - Kuwait banned gatherings of more than 20 people and gave police more powers to disperse protests, local media reported on Tuesday, in an escalating standoff with the opposition ahead of the Dec.
+1 election.

 Kuwait has been on edge since the emir ordered changes to the election law in a move condemned by the opposition as an attempt to undermine their chances in the vote.
 The opposition will boycott the poll and has called for protests.